Alex313031/thorium/README.md

 <img src="https://github.com/Alex313031/Thorium/blob/main/logos/chrome_app_icon_192.png">

 ## Chromium fork for linux named after radioactive element No. 90.
 NEW: New builds for different architectures in Thorium-Special!
-FMA Removed.
+Also Google Sync is now enabled with baked in API Keys!
 - Always built with the latest x64 tip-o-tree "Trunk" build of Chromium.
 - Intended to behave like and have the featureset of Google Chrome, with differences/patches/enhancements listed below. \
 &nbsp;&ndash; I also build for windows less frequently > https://github.com/Alex313031/Thorium-Win \